 5. Puerto Rican Variety

 There are many variations throughout Latin America, however in Puerto Rican recipes the sofrito, or recaito, includes herbs, vegetables and many spices such as cilantro, coriander, culantro, onion, garlic, cubanelle pepper, green pepper and ají.
+Speaking of spice, cinnamon is the unofficial scent of autumn; why not repurpose your rice for a creamy dessert using our arroz con leche recipe for inspiration?

 Explore new recipes and cooking techniques from around the world with confidence using Mahatma® Rice.
 Enhance your next dish with one of these recipe ideas using a sofrito or a variation.